Columbia, SC Dog Bites

 Common Dog Bite Injuries in Columbia

 The Centers for Disease Control and Prevention (CDC) says 1 in 5 people bitten by a dog requires medical attention.
 Young children and elderly adults are more likely to be seriously injured in a dog attack because of their relative frailty and inability to escape.
-But, as the CDC points out, any dog can bite anyone.
+However, as the CDC points out, any dog can bite anyone.

 Common injuries suffered in a dog attack include: